fontforge/designwithfontforge.com/en-US/Glossary.md

 ### Diacritics

 Many languages use letters which have have marks above or below them of even crossing the letters.
 These marks are called diacritics.
 Sometimes they are also caleed "accents" although this is a less precise term.
-Examples of these letters include À à å Å Ü ü Ø ø Ç ç.
+Examples of these letters include &Agrave; &agrave; &aring; &Aring; &Uuml; &uuml; &Oslash; &oslash; &Ccedil; &ccedil;.

 ### Didot point

 The European point.
 62 2/3 points per 23.566mm ( 2.66pt/mm or 67.55pt/inch ).
-There is also a "metric" didiot point: .4mm.
+There is also a "metric" didot point: .4mm.

 ### Distortable font